flozanofdez/aws-lambda-config/README.md

 # aws-lambda-config
-A module to provide config/environment variables to AWS Lambda functions
+A module to provide config (JSON document) to AWS Lambda functions

 ## Motivation
-AWS Lambda doesn't support environment variables, which makes it difficult to share the same code across multiple instances of the same function (for example: prod and test instances, or using the same function across multiple accounts, or sharing the function via open source).
-For example, if the Lambda function pushes files to a S3 bucket, you might not want multiple instances of the same function pushing to the same bucket.
-So the S3 bucket will need to be configured for each instance of the function.
-This is currently solved by possibly including the config file in the .zip file used by the Lambda function - but then you need to upload (and manage) multiple .zip files for the multiple functions.
-If you make a change to the code, then you need to re-upload those one-off .zip files (each with different config) all over again.
-Clearly, it would be nice to be able to deploy a Lambda function with config specific to its instance.
-Then you could reference a common .zip file, and if the code is updated you simply point the function at the new version of the .zip file.

-This module enables that functionality by making one assumption: you must store the config file (named the same as your Lambda function, with a '.json' extension) in a S3 bucket with the following format: aws.lambda.{your-region}.{your-account-id}.config .
-Unfortunately Lambda functions don't expose much metadata, so we need to be able to find the config file using simply the ARN of the function (where is where the bucket naming comes from) and the function name (used for the config filename).
+AWS Lambda environment variable values do not allow commas (what?) and thus cannot support a robust JSON document for function config; they also don't support native JSON documents (only support a string that could be parsed into JSON).
+But JSON-ish support can be achieved by encrypting the value (which might be desired anyway), so the commas are not included in the "value".
+This small library wraps the concerns above (decryption + JSON parsing) into a single call that allows the client function to simply deal with a JSON config document.

+If your Lambda function config a) does not need to be encrypted and b) fits neatly into key-value pairs (i.e. not a nested document), it is recommended to avoid this module and simply use Lambda Environment Variables directly.
+There is some overhead in both processing time and cost for using the KMS key - so if your function does not need it, don't add that overhead.

 ## Usage
-1. Create a config bucket in your account in this format: aws.lambda.{your-region}.{your-account-id}.config
-2. Upload a JSON file containing your config (see below for encryption options)
+1. Include a valid JSON document in an environment variable for your Lambda function, and encrypt it using a KMS key.
+Alternatively, use the [command-line tool](bin/put-config) to upload new or updated config to an existing function.
-3. From your Lambda function, call either getConfig (a config file is required) or getOptionalConfig (no error if the config file is missing) and get the config back as a JSON object.
+2. From your Lambda function, call either getConfig (a config file is required) or getOptionalConfig (no error if the config file is missing) and get the config back as a JSON object.

 ```